 How to Prevent Organic Pool Stains

-With just a little effort, you can keep organic contaminants from making their mark on your pool—literally.
+With just a little pool care, you can keep organic contaminants from making their mark on your pool.

 - Keep the pool water balanced at all times, especially the alkalinity, pH, and sanitizer levels.

-- Keep the pool clean by using an robotic pool cleaner, or by manually vacuuming on a regular basis.
+- Practice proper pool cleaning by using an robotic pool cleaner, or by manually vacuuming on a regular basis.

 - Skim the pool surface often to keep leaves, twigs, and other organic debris from sinking to and settling on the bottom of the pool where they can stain.

 - Move plants that bear fruit away from the pool area.
 If you plan to do some pool landscaping, make sure you plant fruit-bearing trees and shrubs well away from the pool.

 - Check the pool regularly for stains.
 If you find any, take steps to remove them while they’re still small.